TacosaurusSaysHi/TacosaurusSaysHi.github.io/README.md

 # The Cozy Spot

 ## Welcome to the Cozy Spot!
-Here I compile wholeome content that could help you calm down and focus.
+Here I compile wholesome content that could help you calm down and focus.
 Enjoy! ❤️

 **Preparation 📋**